SunderlandLab/MITgcm_PCB_pkg/README.md

 Software requirements

-The PCB model is written for MITgcm eccov4.
+The PCB model is written for MITgcm eccov4 and requires cloning the MITgcm eccov4 also located in the SunderlandLab repository first.
+You should then store this repository MITgcm_PCBs_pkg in MITgcm_eccov4_code/pkg.